backstage/backstage/docs/tutorials/package-role-migration.md

 Short answer - yes.

-Longer answer - mostly, you can get around having to declare package the role of your packages by instead explicitly declaring the role in the command invocation or configuration.
+Longer answer - mostly, you can get around having to declare the role of your packages by instead explicitly declaring the role in the command invocation or configuration.
 For example, the `app:build` command will go away, but you can replace it with `package build --role frontend` if you don't want to declare the role in `package.json` .
 It is however strongly recommended to declare the package roles.

 ### I have a package where none of the existing roles apply

 The `web-library`, `node-library` and `common-library` roles are general purpose roles that should cover most use cases.
-If you feel like none of those roles work for you either, then please open an issue in the [Backstage repo](https://github.com/backstage/backstage) and suggest the addition of a new role.
+If you feel like none of those roles work for you, then please open an issue in the [Backstage repo](https://github.com/backstage/backstage) and suggest the addition of a new role.

 ### Should I include the role in published packages?